jonshiach/graphics-notes/_sources/_pages/07_Moving_the_camera.md

 ## Exercises

-1. Make it so that the camera position always has a $y$ co-ordinate of 0, i.e., like a first-person shooter game where the player cannot fly around the world.
+1. Make it so that the camera position always has a $y$ coordinate of 0, i.e., like a first-person shooter game where the player cannot fly around the world.
 2. Add the ability for the user to perform a jump by pressing the space bar.
 The jump should last for 1 second and the camera should follow a smooth arc.
 Hint: the function $y = h \sin(\pi t)$ produces values of $y=0$ when $t = 0$ or $t = 1$ and $y = h$ when $t = 0.5$.
 3. Add collision detection so that the camera cannot pass through the cube objects.
 A simple (but crude) way of doing this is